jamesonmccowan/espresso/syntax-ref.md

 A do block takes the place of the JS idiom IIFE (immediately invoked function expression).
 It enables a complex algorithm with scoping to be used in place of an expression.
 A do block acts as if its body is a function called with no arguments. `this` is lexically bound.

 ### Exception handling
 Exceptions are considered *exceptional* and represent a state which wasn't expected to occur.
-Catching errors are normally untyped, but the error object can be recovered using `throw.error`.
+Ordinarily errors aren't caught as much as they are accounted for.
+The thrown object can be recovered using `throw.error` and the stack is in `throw.stack`.
 The full try statement expression is:

 ```
 try {